 All life is supported by water.
 As such, all the organic matter we are made of floats or interacts in some way with water.
 However, there is a critical balance of water and salts that life must maintain.
 Too much or too little of either and life isn’t happy (or alive).
 Living things balance their water needs through a process we call osmoregulation–the regulation of osmosis.

 Osmosis is the process of water moving through a semipermeable membrane from a lower concentration solution to a more concentrated solution.
 To simplify this, osmosis is when water moves from a region with a lot of water to a region that has very little water, passing through a semi-permeable membrane—a membrane that will only allow water or similarly sized molecules to pass through it.
 Hopefully, this picture will make it easier to understand.

-The reason freshwater fish cannot survive in saltwater and vice versa has a lot to do with a property of a liquid called tonicity.
+The reason freshwater fish cannot survive in saltwater and vice-versa has a lot to do with a property of any liquid called tonicity.
 In simple words, it is the ability of a solution to exert osmotic pressure upon a membrane.

 Tonicity comes in three types: hypertonic, hypotonic and isotonic.
 For the scope of this article, we are only interested in the first two.

 Hypotonic and hypertonic solutions